-Really, you should watch your back around any of the major tourist attractions in and around the city center, including the Trastevere, a major nightspot.
+Really, you should watch your valuables and be aware of your surroundings around any of the major tourist attractions in and around the city center, including the Trastevere, a major nightspot.

 Also beware in the area around St. Peter's Basilica, including Trionfale, Via Emo, Prati and Piazza Cavour.

 In Milan, another traveler recommends avoiding Central Station and after 9 p.m.
 Tourists should not walk the city late at night and instead opt for a taxi.
 Take special caution in Milan's Malpensa Airport.

 In Verona, avoid Portoni della Bra, the City Gate, which is the entrance to Centro Storico of Verona.
 It's packed with tourists and pickpockets.
 If you need to stop at the Pisa station to change trains, be on the lookout for shady people.

 Naples is notorious for pickpockets.
 Beware of dark alleys and streets, the Spanish Quarter, the main train station, and the Piazza Garibaldi.

 Keep your eyes peeled in Internet cafes across the country - they're prime spots for theft.

 Thieves in the city often use the "bump" technique to knock into a person and steal his or her wallet at the same time.

 Also, use ATMs during the day and in well-lit areas.
 Check all transactions after using the machines, as "skimming" fraud, where your data is stolen, occurs in Italy.